BrandonLeho/2D-Dungeon-Crawler/README.md

 -Added some sound fx (rn only footsteps WIP)

 ![2024-03-1723-31-08-ezgif com-optimize](https://github.com/BrandonLeho/2D-Dungeon-Crawler/assets/89223038/addf894b-0b94-4596-b4c0-cd51c5420d37)

-The compression kinda ruined the lighting, but it looks better in-game, trust
+The compression kinda ruined the lighting for the torches, but it looks better in-game, trust